-Massé's second book-length work of literary journalism, Trauma Journalism: On Deadline in Harm's Way, was published in October 2011 by the Continuum International Publishing Group (New York, London).
-The narrative nonfiction book features compelling stories of journalists worldwide who cover conflict, crisis and tragedy, examining the emotional impact of their trauma reporting on victims and themselves.
+Massé's second book-length work of literary journalism, Trauma Journalism: On Deadline in Harm's Way, was published in October 2011 by Continuum/Bloomsbury.
+The book features profiles of journalists worldwide who cover conflict, crisis and tragedy, examining the emotional impact of their trauma reporting on victims and themselves.
 Trauma Journalism: On Deadline in Harm's Way chronicles an emerging era of activism with detailed accounts of reporters, researchers, and trauma experts engaged in a collaborative effort to transform the news media through education, intervention, and advocacy.
 An excerpt from the book (Chapter 2: "Transformer") won the American Psychoanalytic Association's 2012 Award for Excellence in Journalism.
-Past award winners include The New York Times, New Yorker, Harper's Magazine, U.S. News & World Report, Wall Street Journal and Newsweek.
-The Award for Excellence in Journalism recognizes professional reporting of outstanding merit that contributes in an exceptional way to the public understanding of psychoanalytic and psychological principles and phenomena.
-The 2012 award was juried by a panel of professional journalists and psychoanalysts.
+Past award winners include The New York Times, New Yorker, Harper's Magazine, U.S. News & World Report, The Wall Street Journal and Newsweek.
+The Award for Excellence in Journalism recognizes "professional reporting of outstanding merit that contributes in an exceptional way to the public understanding of psychoanalytic and psychological principles and phenomena."

-Massé is a member of the Authors Guild, the Society of Professional Journalists (SPJ) and the Association for Education in Journalism and Mass Communication (AEJMC).
-He is listed in Who’s Who Among American Teachers and Educators.
-Massé is a tenured professor, director of graduate studies and the writing center in the Department of Journalism at Ball State University (BSU), Muncie, Ind.
-In 2006, he established a master’s degree program emphasis in literary journalism.
-Prior to joining the faculty at BSU in 1996, he taught as an adjunct assistant professor in the School of Journalism and Communication (SOJC) at the University of Oregon, where he received his master’s degree (with honors) in 1994, specializing in literary nonfiction.
-Massé received his bachelor’s degree in sociology from Miami University (Oxford, Ohio) in 1974.
+Massé is a professor emeritus of journalism (1996-2018) at Ball State University (BSU), Muncie, Ind.
+With expertise in literary journalism and writing pedagogy, he served as founding director of the Department of Journalism's Writing Center (JWC), former graduate studies director and magazine media program coordinator.
+Prior to joining the faculty at BSU in 1996, he taught as an adjunct assistant professor in the School of Journalism and Communication (SOJC) at the University of Oregon, where he received his master’s degree (with honors) in 1994, specializing in literary (narrative) nonfiction.
+He earned his bachelor’s degree in sociology (urban studies) from Miami University (Oxford, Ohio) in 1974.

-Massé has almost 40 years’ professional communications experience.
-He began his career as a governmental policy planner and public affairs specialist.
-He worked for major Cleveland advertising/public relations agencies and directed marketing/strategic planning for a Northeast Ohio career center.
-He specialized in issues management and crisis communications.
+Massé began his communications career as a governmental policy planner and public affairs specialist.
+He worked for major Cleveland advertising/public relations agencies and directed marketing/strategic planning for a Northeast Ohio career center, specializing in issues management and crisis communications.